Create a connection in Anaplan Data Orchestrator to import data from Snowflake. Then use the connection to extract data and create a source dataset.

 - Select Data Orchestrator from the top-left navigation menu.

-- Select Connections from the left-side panel.
+- Select Connections from the left-side panel, then select Create connection.

 - Select Snowflake and then select Next.

-- On the Connection credentials page, enter your Snowflake credentials and select Next:
+- On the Connection credentials page, enter your Snowflake credentials and select Next.

-.
+Host | The host domain of the Snowflake instance.
+It must include the account, region, cloud environment, and end with snowflakecomputing.com .
 You can get the host name from the browser URL when you are logged in to Snowflake.
-You can also get the full host URL from the activation email. - Role: Your Snowflake role (for example,
+You can also get the full host URL from the activation email.
+Example: accountname.us-east-2.aws.snowflakecomputing.com |

 Extract data from a Snowflake connection